AlgoMaster Logo

 Intuition

-A max-heap (priority queue) is designed exactly for this scenario.
-It lets you extract the maximum element in O(log n) and insert a new element in O(log n).
-Instead of sorting every round, we build the heap once and then repeatedly extract the two largest, smash them, and push the result back.
+A max-heap supports extracting the maximum in O(log n) and inserting a new element in O(log n).
+Instead of sorting every round, we build the heap once, then repeatedly extract the two largest, smash them, and push the result back.
+Each round costs O(log n) instead of O(n log n) for a full re-sort.

 Algorithm